Here we’ll look at the top things to do in Palermo, along with practical things like getting around in Palermo, solo

 The roads are quite old and cobblestones uneven; some are nearly 3000 years old and have witnessed the footsteps of (chronologically) the Phoenicians, Greeks, Romans, Arabs, Normans and eventually the Italians.

-English isn’t spoken often in Palermo, so you’ll have to struggle with your Italian or a phrasebook or Google Translate.
+English isn’t spoken often in Palermo, so you’ll have to struggle with your Italian or an Italian phrasebook or Google Translate.
 Yet there are two languages in Palermo: the first is Italian, but the second is a Sicilian dialect.
 Speaking a bit of Italian will go a long way towards making your trip more enjoyable.

 Traveling to Palermo as a solo traveler is safe and fun if you use a little common sense.
 While it’s unlikely you’ll look like a local, wearing conservative clothes will help you blend in.

 Contrary to many other places, in Palermo men are the ones in charge of the markets – women have more responsibilities in the home, which is why you won’t see as many women owning a market stall or a local business.

 So while Sicily is still a male-dominated society, in the past two decades this mindset has begun to shift, especially among the younger generation.
 Women are increasingly involved in politics and business, and finally, in 1996, rape became a criminal offence.

 If you like going out in the evening, you could try the Old Town, Vecchio Centro, where people gather at night.
 For a quieter vibe, try La Cala, the pre-16th century waterfront, excellent for watching ships arrive and leave.
 It’s more local than the Old Town come in and out, plus it may be quieter than Old Town, but more locals hang out in La Cala, which also has some of the best seafood.